 Property dividends are a type of dividend payment in which a company distributes assets or property to its shareholders instead of cash or additional shares.
 Instead of receiving cash or stock, shareholders receive tangible or intangible assets, such as inventory, real estate, intellectual property, or subsidiary company shares.

 Property dividends are less common than cash or stock dividends and are typically issued when a company has excess assets that can be distributed among its shareholders.
-This type of dividend allows the company to monetize its assets or transfer ownership of certain assets to its shareholders.
+This type of dividend allows the company to monetise its assets or transfer ownership of certain assets to its shareholders.

 For example, a real estate development company may distribute properties or rental units to its shareholders as property dividends.
 Shareholders would then become owners of those properties and may choose to sell, lease, or retain them as per their discretion.